petricm/AllpixDigi/README.md

   ##  default filter for calorimeter sensitive detectors; this is applied if no other filter is used for a calorimeter
   SIM.filter.calo = "edep0"
   ```
   Beware there is a default 1 keV energy cut in `ddsim` if you do not explicitly disable this as shown above.

+**Caveat**: To create a electron-hole pair you need 3.62 eV, all the steps that are below this value are disregarded in the digitisation.
+If you setup a too low stepping there might be a disproportionate amount of such steps.
+You might wish to directly apply a filter in DD4hep/ddsim for 3.62 eV to minimise the amount of storage.